 - On a lightly floured work surface, roll out the dough into a 12-inch circle—to roll, always start in the center of the dough and work outward.
 Transfer to a regular (not deep dish) 9-inch pie plate.
 Tuck any overhang under itself and flute the edges as desired (or keep it simple and press the crust all the way around with the tines of a fork.
 Poke holes in the crust's bottom and sides with a fork.
 Refrigerate for at least 30 minutes, or cover and refrigerate for up to 3 days.

 - Toast the pecans: Preheat the oven to 350°F. Spread the pecan halves onto an ungreased baking sheet.
-Bake until they smelly deliciously toasty, about 10 minutes, stirring partway through.
+Bake until they smell deliciously toasty, about 10 minutes, stirring partway through.
 Transfer to a cutting board.
 Set aside 1 cup for topping the pie, then roughly chop the rest.

 - When ready to bake, preheat the oven to 375°F and place a rack in the center of the oven.
 Place a sheet of parchment paper over the crust and fill it with pie weights or dry beans.
 Bake for 25 minutes, until just set.
 Carefully remove pie weights and return the crust to the oven for 5 to 10 more minutes, until lightly golden.
 (At this point, you cannot cook the beans, but you can save them for a future pie).
 Set the crust aside to cool